Best Gaming Monitors Android Central 2022

 While discussing the Razer Raptor 27, we'll introduce all of the terms and features to look out for in a gaming monitor, as it basically has everything you can ask for.
 Its 144Hz refresh rate means the Raptor can refresh itself 144 times per second, making the gameplay smoother and ensuring your high FPS performance translates to the monitor.
 With a 1ms response time, your mouse movements will immediately translate onto the screen with no distracting input lag.
 Its 178-degree IPS viewing angle means the monitor looks just as bright from the side as it does from the front, and its 95% DCI-P3 color gamut means that Razer doesn't sacrifice color accuracy for performance, as many monitors do.

 We chose the Razer Raptor 27, our top QHD (2560x1440) display, as our best overall pick because it strikes a great balance between features and price.
-While 4K monitors struggle to rise above 60Hz and 1080p monitors can't make current-gen games look as pretty as they should, 2K monitors like the Raptor give fast performance without sacrificing aesthetics.
-If you also use it for non-gaming purposes like watching movies or doing creative work, its reliable 350 nits of brightness and wide color gamut are essential perks you'll miss on other monitors.
+While 4K monitors struggle to rise above 60Hz and 1080p monitors can't make current-gen games look as pretty as they should, 2K monitors like the Raptor give a fast performance without sacrificing aesthetics.
+If you also use it for non-gaming purposes like watching movies or doing creative work, you'll appreciate the wide color gamut, though its 350 nits of brightness are only average.

 - IPS QHD display